achaiah/pywick/README.md

 gently borrowed/modified from @Cadene pretrained models [repo](https://github.com/Cadene/pretrained-models.pytorch).

-PyWick aims to provide a *batteries included* framework for training neural networks.
-Among other things it includes:
+If we figure correctly, most AI practitioners aren't looking to run a vanilla model on a basic Imagenet dataset.
+For that, you can always use one of the other frameworks.
+Instead, PyWick aims to provide a *batteries included* framework for training neural networks where you can load your own customized version (within reason) and start experimenting!
+Among other things Pywick includes:
 - State of the art normalization, activation, loss functions and optimizers not available in the standard Pytorch library.
 - A high-level module for training with callbacks, constraints, metrics, conditions and regularizers.
 - Dozens of popular object classification and semantic segmentation models.
 - Comprehensive data loading, augmentation, transforms, and sampling capability.
-- Utility tensor functions
+- Utility tensor functions.
-- Useful meters
+- Useful meters.
-- Basic GridSearch (exhaustive and random)
+- Basic GridSearch (exhaustive and random).

 ## Docs
 Hey, [check this out](https://pywick.readthedocs.io/en/latest/), we now